aquilesC/aquiles.me/content/refining the position of nanoparticles on an image.md

 $$m_0 = \sum_{i^2+j^2\le w^2} A(x+i, y+j)$$

 The equations above are the common centroid calculation in a region.
-That is why it is important to subtract the background appropriately as done in [[image restoration for nanoparticle tracknig]] or there would be a bias towards the brighter regions of the image.
+That is why it is important to subtract the background appropriately as done in [[image restoration for nanoparticle tracking]] or there would be a bias towards the brighter regions of the image.

 Bear in mind that $$\epsilon$$ represents the variation from the previously identified pixel as the likely center of the particle.
 In principle, if $$|\epsilon|>0.5$$ then we should move the likely candidate to a new region and recalculate the position.